tlongren/personal-api/README.md

 What It Does
 -----------------------------
 Provides a simple JSON API for your personal site.
-Easily hosted on (Heroku)[http://heroku.com].
+Easily hosted on (Heroku)(http://heroku.com].

 Idea
 -----------------------------
-I saw [Joshua Beckman's](https://twitter.com/jbckmn) [peronal API](http://http://www.bckmn.com/api) and wanted to provide one that anyone can easily install.
+I saw [Joshua Beckman's](https://twitter.com/jbckmn) [peronal API](http://http://www.bckmn.com/api) and wanted to provide one that anyone can easily install, ideally somewhere like Heroku.

 Setup
 -----------------------------
-This runs really nicely on (Herou)[http://www.heroku.com/], so I suggest running it there.
-Just clone this repo, create an app through the Heroku dashboard or with the (https://toolbelt.heroku.com/)[heroko toolbelt], read up on (https://devcenter.heroku.com/articles/quickstart)[setting up heroku], and, finally, (https://devcenter.heroku.com/articles/git)[deploy to your new Heroku app].
+This runs really nicely on [herou](http://www.heroku.com/), so I suggest running it there.
+Just clone this repo, create an app through the Heroku dashboard or with the [https://toolbelt.heroku.com/](heroko toolbelt), read up on [https://devcenter.heroku.com/articles/quickstart](setting up heroku), and, finally, [https://devcenter.heroku.com/articles/git](deploy to your new Heroku app).

 Examples